 So what if you've turned on iCloud Photos and later decide you don't want to use it anymore, either for a specific device or across all devices?
-On a specific device, iCloud Photos can be disabled the same way it was turned on, through the iCloud portion of the Settings app on iOS device or System Preferences or Photos preferences on a Mac.
+On a specific device, iCloud Photos can be disabled the same way it was turned on, through the iCloud portion of the Settings app on iOS device or System Settings or Photos preferences on a Mac.
 If you are currently storing optimized versions of your photos, your system will give you the opportunity to download the full-resolution photos from iCloud, at which point you will have a complete local photo library on your device.

 If you prefer to turn off iCloud Photos entirely, you can head to the Manage Storage section of iCloud settings either in the Settings app on an iOS device or System Preferences on a Mac.
 In that section, you can choose to Disable and Delete iCloud Photo Library, after which point you will have 30 days to download your library to at least one device before it is removed entirely.

 As of iOS 16, there is an iCloud Shared Photo Library option that allows multiple users to share a single library.
 Each participant can view photos, contribute photos, and edit photos. iCloud Shared Photo Library can be set up in the Photos app or the iCloud Photos section of the Settings app on an iPhone, iPad, or Mac.